Glendalys/phase-0-gps-1/README.md

-git commit puts in the commit stage and commits it git push which pushes a file to the remote dir. git checkout -b (branch name) creates a new branch git clone (url) to clone remote to local
+git commit puts in the commit stage and commits it git push which pushes a file to the remote dir. git checkout -b (branch name) creates a new branch git clone (url) to clone remote to local.